oieeaaaa/joimee/pages/works/projects/palit.md

 ## Project link
 [https://palitph.ml](https://palitph.ml/)

-We've released the raw version in October 18, 2020.
+We've released the raw version this year at the 18th of October.

-We're still working on some of the important features and awesome feedbacks from our friends and co-workers.

-Our goal for this app is to have at least 100 active users by the end of 2020.

-Our ultimate goal is to have millions of users all over asia and across the globe!
-(Yeah, We're ambitious People)

-So, See you on the next release!
+The app is still under development...